 - Respect the salmon, the lands and waters, and the people who steward them, especially Indigenous peoples whose cultures have been deeply connected with salmon since time immemorial.
 The Northwest Indian Fisheries Commission and Columbia River Inter-Tribal Fish Commission are good resources to learn about the relationship between tribal people and salmon in the area you’re visiting.
 The Snoqualmie Tribe Ancestral Lands Movement shares ways to practice respectful recreation on ancestral Snoqualmie territory.

 - Give salmon space, and stay out of the stream.
 They are working hard, and if you’re near the spawning grounds, the streambed may already contain redds (nests of salmon eggs).
 Walking in the water disturbs the fish and can kill the eggs.
+Learn how to spot a redd.

 - Polarized sunglasses can make it easier to see fish in the water.